ercanserteli/condenser/README.txt

 "filter_parentheses" is True by default, which means it ignores subtitle lines that are completely enclosed in parentheses (including brackets and curly braces)

+"output_format" is set to "mp3" by default, but supports every output format supported by ffmpeg.
+Formats of note are "flac" as it is lossless, and "aac" since it supports higher quality audio at the same file size as mp3.
+For a complete list see ffmpeg's documentation.

 Project Web Page
 ---------------
 Visit https://ercanserteli.com/condenser for further information and future updates